 Feeding only after competitions could cause your horse to refuse their feed if they are not used to being fed electrolytes.
 In addition, suddenly adding large amounts of electrolytes before or after a competition to a horse that isn’t used to getting them could disturb the hind gut and cause gastrointestinal problems.

-The amount of electrolyte to feed will depend on several factors such as your horse’s breed, duration and intensity of exercise, fitness level, diet, environmental conditions (horses have been shown to sweat more in humid and hot conditions than in cool conditions) and their individual metabolism.
+The amount of electrolyte to feed will depend on several factors such as your horse’s breed, duration and intensity of exercise, fitness level, diet, environmental conditions and their individual metabolism.
 Look for the manufacturer’s guidelines and feeding recommendations on the packaging or their website.

 As always, it is important you follow the manufacturers guidelines and feeding recommendations.
 If you do, over-supplementation of electrolytes is unlikely.
 However, signs to look out for include excessive drinking and excessive urinating.